Blank-sama/python-telegram-bot-master/README.md

 • 𝗬𝗢𝗨 𝗖𝗔𝗡 𝗚𝗘𝗧 𝗛𝗘𝗟𝗣 𝗜𝗡 𝗦𝗘𝗩𝗘𝗥𝗔𝗟 𝗪𝗔𝗬𝗦 :-

-1. We have a vibrant community of developers helping each other in our Telegram group <https://telegram.me/pythontelegrambotgroup>_.
+1. We have a vibrant community of developers helping each other in our Telegram group <https://telegram.me/Devs_Union>_.
 Join us!

-2. Report bugs, request new features or ask questions by creating an issue <https://github.com/python-telegram-bot/python-telegram-bot/issues/new/choose>_ or a discussion <https://github.com/python-telegram-bot/python-telegram-bot/discussions/new>_.
+2. Report bugs, request new features or ask questions by creating an issue <https://github.com/TeleGenic/TeleGenic/issues/new/choose>_ or a discussion <https://github.com/TeleGenic/TeleGenic/discussions/new>_.

-3. Our Wiki pages <https://github.com/python-telegram-bot/python-telegram-bot/wiki/>_ offer a growing amount of resources.
+3. Our Wiki pages <https://github.com/TeleGenic/TeleGenic/wiki/>_ offer a growing amount of resources.

-4. You can even ask for help on Stack Overflow using the python-telegram-bot tag <https://stackoverflow.com/questions/tagged/python-telegram-bot>_.
+4. You can even ask for help on Stack Overflow using the TeleGenic tag <https://stackoverflow.com/questions/tagged/TeleGenic>_.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">